rowcased/rowcased.github.io/alternate_page.md

 ### 1. Coder

 Solving code challenges is main feature of the website.
 I solved a lot of them.
 I learned a lot while solving.
+You will see the good and the bad.
+Most of it was serious, some of it was play, some of it was art, but all of it was study.

-#### 2,849 total correct solutions
+* 2,967 total correct solutions
-* 2,032 distinct kata
+* 2,033 is the base number of solved kata that are distinct
-*   817 additional solves in alternate languages
+*   943 represents resolving the above in multiple languages
 ```
 * Python     1,643
-* JavaScript   478
+* JavaScript   479
 * C            445
 * Ruby         104
 * C#            66
 * C++           63
-* Java          50
+* Java          52
+* 27 others    115
 ```
 ### 2. Translator